avnishphy/meson-structure/docs/promts.md

     ``` - [analysis/zdc-lambda/original_lambda_plots.py] https://github.com/JeffersonLab/meson-structure/blob/main/analysis/zdc-lambda/original_lambda_plots.py - Original analysis file for ZDC reconstructed lambda hyperons ```
 2. If .py file has a description in the beginning, e.g. the first long commend in """ - this is the best description of the analysis.
    you can generate title out of it and use it as the description.
-3. Provide summary for each directory too.
+3. Provide summary for each directory if it has more than one file.
 If directory has README.md - this is the best description for the directory, use it
 4. Provide overall summary after
 5. In the end add: